20 mistakes to avoid to search engines

 - Redirecting the domain name.

 Redirecting a domain name to another with a frame is a mistake.
 It must be a redirect with 301.
-See the FAQ of Web site management for the operating mode.
+See this page for the operating mode.

 When you redirect the contents of a domain on another, you should keep the same structure of site and, it is an advice from Google, the same presentation.
 It may be later changed.

 Having variables in a URL in the form: article.php?x=y does not prevent indexing, CMS forums do it with no problem.
 But having several variable in the URL may prevent indexing.
 It is often admitted that a variable called id or ID prevents indexing because it is seen as a session variable.

 Most of the advices that we can give to a webmaster to make its content better indexed or ranked higher, can be perverted and misused, here come over optimization.

 - Over optimization comes when the page is stuffed with keywords intended solely to the engine, without bringing anything new to the user.
 Engines are perfectly able to distinguish originality and relevance of a page.